How not to let a niggling shoulder get in the way of your surf trip

 - Either side of your spine where your Erector spinae muscle group is found, helping to release your overworked back line.
 A fuller cylindrical foam roller may be better at this job if you can get hold of one.

 A gentle relief for chronic pain, heat therapy can help to ease the symptoms of muscle spasms, relaxing tight muscles and easing aches and pain.
-This is said to be a result of increased circulation, providing fresh nutrients to your tissues and helping to flush out toxins.
+This is a result of increased circulation, providing fresh nutrients to your tissues and helping to flush out toxins.
 Whereas an acute injury in a highly inflamed state or a wound would require ice therapy, heat therapy is a great way to passively release fatigued overused muscles.

 Consider these following techniques, depending what you have available to you:

 - A long soak in a hot bath, preferably with some muscle relaxants such as Epsom salts added to the water.
 Epsom salts contain sulphate; which is said to help flush toxins and absorb nutrients, and magnesium, which is touted to improve muscle and nerve function and reduce inflammation.
+If you don’t have access to a bath then widely available Magnesium spray can be applied directly onto areas of tension directly after showering, which helps your skin to absorb it more readily.

 - A steam room or sauna; just make sure you double hydrate afterwards.
+Adding in some Olbas Oil can help clear your sinuses if you still feel like you’ve got half the ocean swimming around up there.

 - Apply Tiger balm or another heat rub, massaging it over the affected area until a soothing heat like sensation forms.
 Such creams use a natural spicy formula to simulate the sensation of heat, creating a change in the way your nerve receptors feel pain and in turn helping to relieve muscular aches and pains.